gauravrele87/Insight-Coding-Challenge-G-Rele/README.md

 # average_degree.py

 average_degree.py will use hashtags from the tweets that are imported from the text file and outputs the avg degree to the file ft2.txt
+The incomplete tweets are skipped and the output for those is 0 in ft2.txt

 - Dependencies:
 os